sebapersson/PEtab.jl/docs/src/performance/pre_simulate.md

 This behavior is controlled by `split_over_conditions` when constructing `PEtabODEProblem`.
 Currently, `split_over_conditions = true` is the default and enables precompilation of the reverse pass.
-To see the effect, lets compare gradient runtimes for an example where a small convolutational neural network is used to set parameters in the PEtab problem:
+To see the effect, lets compare gradient runtimes for an example where a small convolutational neural network is used to set parameters in the ODE model:

 ```@example 1
 using Catalyst, DataFrames, Lux, PEtab, StableRNGs